uvarc/rc-website/content/post/2025-RC-open-house.md

 ## Experience Research Computing in Action — and Discover New Opportunities for Your Research

-**Join us on September 9 for an engaging Open House hosted by UVA Research Computing – for the first time, in our very own space!** Whether you're new to research computing or looking to expand your use, this event will offer you an inside look at the computational tools, services, and expert support available to accelerate your research.
+**Join us on September 9 for an engaging [Open House](https://in.virginia.edu/rc-open-house-rsvp) hosted by UVA Research Computing – for the first time, in our very own space at Michie North!** Whether you're new to research computing or looking to expand your use, this event will offer you an inside look at the computational tools, services, and expert support available to accelerate your research.

 ### Why Attend?